Style Transfer by Rigid Alignment in Neural Net Feature Space

 Although AdaIN \citep{HuangBelong17a} is not style agnostic, it involves a transformation which is entirely style agnostic: channel-wise moment matching.
 This involves matching channel-wise mean and variance of content features to those of style features as follows:

 Here, $\calF_{\mu}(.)$ and $ \calF_{\sigma}(.)$ is channel-wise mean and variance respectively.
-Although this channel-wise alignment produces unsatisfactory styled results, it is able to transfer local patterns of style image without distorting content structure as shown in figure:~\ref{f:closeup}.
+Although this channel-wise alignment produces unsatisfactory styled results, it is able to transfer local patterns of style image without distorting content structure as shown in fig.~\ref{f:closeup}.
 Moment matching does not provide a perfect alignment among channels of style and content features which leads to missing global style patterns and thus unsatisfactory styled results.
 Other approaches achieve this, either by doing WCT transformation \citep{Li_17d} or patch replacement \citep{Sheng_18a,ChenSchmidt16a}, but this requires content features modification that leads to content distortion.
 We tackle this, by aligning style features to content features instead.
 In that way, style features get structure of content while maintaining their global patterns.